limgw1/interview_fe/README.md

 ## Backend Deployment
 The Back-End is deployed on Heroku due to its simplicity to set up.
 This was chosen over alternatives like hosting the application on a cloud service like AWS EC2, which is expensive and requires significantly more time to set up.
+> The usage of Heroku also allows for the easy implementation of env variables, which I use to store the OpenAI API key, the only API that costs money in the use case.

 ---